-If you come here to get info about Switzer Falls trail, you are on the right site, I mean just a tip.
+If you come here to get info about Switzer Falls trail, you are on the right site.
 They say that experience is the best teacher.
 We got lost.
 I can now give some details after I do research after the hike.
 In every hiking, we always google first its difficulty or sometimes call for more updated info.
 Those details that I gather usually slip off my almost overused memory before I even get to the start.
 I shouldn't rely on GPS as it is always a dead signal zone in the mountain, thus no maps to guide in the wilderness.
 That's actually how I always do, outsmarting GPS and rely on my instinct.

 We started our hike at 7am and entered the burned area towards Bear Canyon.
 We already walked a few miles when we realized it wasn’t the trail to Switzer Falls and went back to the picnic area already exhausted and tired.
 We started again the trail, ascending and descending, scaling the edges of the cliff of the mountain, crossing the stream, snags and downed logs.
 We were almost like twenty minutes to reach the Falls but decided to go back as we were already tired.